saraparsa13/qgpt/readme.md

 yarn dev
 ```

-The above command will start the application on [http://localhost:3000/](http://localhost:3000).
+Because of the private repository, the repo could not get deployed on the GitHub pages so the above command will start the application on [http://localhost:3000/](http://localhost:3000).

+## Demo